 Open Source · Apache 2.0 · Federated Graph Protocol

-The open-source registry for federated graph typologies and detection signals.
-Version, distribute, and validate production-grade models across distributed institutional nodes.
+The open-source registry for federated financial fraud and AML typologies and detection signals.
+Version, distribute, and validate production-grade models across distributed financial institutions and digital asset networks.

 15